wp-plugins/interconnect-it-weather-widget/readme.txt

 * City - Enter the name of your area to recieve the weather results.
 * Display Mode - you can choose to show either a compact view of the current weather or show the forecast for the current day and next three days.
 * Position - This will change the position of the forecast list, right, left, or bottom.
 If display is compact position will stay as bottom for positioning of the weather breakdown.
+* Colour Style - Choose between two styles of colouring:
+    * Style 1 - Primary colour: Background colour of current weather and font colour of forecast, Secondary colour: Font colour of current weather and background colour of forecast.
+    * Style 2 - Primary colour: Font colour for both sections, Secondary colour: background colour of both sections.
+* Primary colour during day - use the colour picker to choose what primary colour you want during the day time.
+* Primary colour during night - use the colour picker to choose what priamry colour you want during the night time.
-* Background colour during day - use the colour picker to choose what colour background you want during the day time.
+* Secondary colour during day - use the colour picker to choose what secondary colour you want during the day time.
-* Background colour during night - use the colour picker to choose what colour background you want during the night time.
+* Secondary colour during night - use the colour picker to choose what secondary colour you want during the night time.
 * Show Temperature in Celsius - sets the temperature display to degrees celsius rather than farenheit.
 * Show weather breakdown - choose whether to display the wind, humidity and written weather condition, as well as the temperature and weather icon.
 * Show Wind Speed in mph - sets the wind speed display to mph rather than km/h.